-^{} Indicates beneficial ownership of less than 1% of the total outstanding ordinary shares.
+Indicates beneficial ownership of less than 1% of the total outstanding ordinary shares.

-(1) Nativus Company Limited is a wholly owned subsidiary of China Resources Verlinvest Health Investment Ltd. ("CRVV"), which is a company incorporated in Hong Kong and a joint venture that is 50% owned by Verlinvest SA, a company incorporated in Belgium, and 50% owned by Blossom Key Holdings Limited, a company incorporated in the British Virgin Islands.
+(1) Following the completion of this offering, includes 5,563,925 ordinary shares held by Nativus Company Limited received upon conversion of the Bridge Facilities.
+Nativus Company Limited is a wholly owned subsidiary of China Resources Verlinvest Health Investment Ltd. ("CRVV"), which is a company incorporated in Hong Kong and a joint venture that is 50% owned by Verlinvest S.A., a company incorporated in Belgium, and 50% owned by Blossom Key Holdings Limited, a company incorporated in the British Virgin Islands.
 CRVV exercises the voting and dispositive power over the shares held by Nativus Company Limited.
-Blossom Key Holdings Limited and Verlinvest SA may be deemed to share beneficial ownership of the shares held by Nativus Company Limited as a result of their status as shareholders of CRVV.
+Blossom Key Holdings Limited and Verlinvest S.A. may be deemed to share beneficial ownership of the shares held by Nativus Company Limited as a result of their status as shareholders of CRVV.
 The address for CRVV is 37F, China Resources Building, 26 Harbour Road, Wanchai, Hong Kong.
 China Resources (Holdings) Company Limited ("CR Holdings") is the sole shareholder of Blossom Key Holdings Limited.
 Moreover, CR Holdings is indirectly and wholly owned by China Resources Company Limited.
-The State-owned Assets Supervision and Administration Commission of the State Council of the People's Republic of China performs the duty of investor of China Resources Company Limited in behalf of the State Council.
+The State-owned Assets Supervision and Administration Commission of the State Council and the National Council for Social Security Fund of the People's Republic of China perform the duty of investor (as to 90.0222% and 9.9778%, respectively) of China Resources Company Limited on behalf of the State Council.
 The registered address of China Resources Company Limited is Floor 27, China Resources Building, No. 8 Jian Guo Men North Avenue, Dong Cheng District, Beijing, People's Republic of China.